This site is intended for U.S. healthcare professionals.

 Real-world study design

-Real-world evidence complements data from randomized clinical trials.
-It is important to understand both the randomized clinical trial results and the limitations of this observational retrospective real-world study.
+Real-world evidence can complement data from randomized controlled trials.
+It is important to understand both the randomized controlled trial results and the limitations of real-world evidence.

-• This study is a retrospective database study of electronic health records, which may have missing or erroneous data entry and cannot determine causal relationship2
+• This study is a retrospective database study of electronic health records, which may have missing data (e.g., ECOG baseline scores [~30%]) or erroneous data entry

-• While stabilized inverse probability treatment weighting and propensity score matching were used to balance baseline and clinical patient characteristics, unobserved variables cannot be fully addressed through these methods2
+• While statistical analyses* were used to balance baseline and clinical patient characteristics, unobserved variables cannot be fully addressed through these methods.
+The analysis may not adequately adjust for all variables (e.g., interval from initial breast cancer diagnosis to mBC diagnosis)

 • Findings presented here may not be generalizable to patient populations not represented in the Flatiron Database2